enaut/pslink/README.md

 ### Run the service

-If everything is correctly set up just do `pslink runserver`.
+If everything is correctly set up just do `pslink runserver` to launch the server.

 ### Update